Evrim Sommer: Political career

 Sommer joined the Party of Democratic Socialism (PDS) in 1997.
 Two years later she was elected to the Berlin state parliament (Abgeordnetenhaus), where she represented the borough of Lichtenberg until 2016.
 The PDS merged into The Left party in 2007 and Sommer served as the chairman of the local chapter of that party in Lichtenberg from 2012 to 2016.
 In that year, she ran for the mayor's office of the Lichtenberg borough.
 She renounced her candidacy after failing to win a majority in the first two ballots, lacking support from some members of her own party.
 There were accusations that she had falsely claimed an academic degree before completing it, which proved to be untrue.

 At the 2017 German federal election she was elected member of the German Bundestag.
 She was a member of the Committee on Economic Cooperation and Development, a delegate to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe and the deputy chair of the German–Transcaucasian parliamentary co-operation group.
 In the Parliamentarian Election of 2021 she was a candidate, but was not elected when her party failed to meet the electoral threshold.
-In May 2022 she resigned from the Die Linke also because of the pro-Russian views several The Linke politicians had, regarding the Russian invasion into the Ukraine.
+In May 2022 she resigned from Die Linke also because of the pro-Russian views several The Linke politicians had, regarding the Russian invasion of Ukraine.